langdon/summit-2015-lab-15812/labs/chapter3.md

 docker stop $(docker ps -ql)
 docker rm $(docker ps -ql)
 ```
+**Don't** forget to leave the container first.

 ### Create the Dockerfiles

-Now we will develop the two images.
-Using the information above and the Dockerfile from Lab 2 as a guide we will create Dockerfiles for each service.
-For this lab we have created a directory for each service with the required files for the service.
+Now we will develop the two images, one for the database and one for the webserver.
+Using the information above and the Dockerfile from Lab 2 as a guide, we will create Dockerfiles for each image/container.
+For this lab we have created a directory for each image with the appropriate files.

 ```
 $ ls -lR
 ```
+# transition problem here, we need to move them to the appropriate directory, or, even, after the above, a blank dir to start this lab.. see also https://github.com/whitel/summit-2015-lab-15812/issues/33
+# my comments from here will be based on "blank dir"

 #### MariaDB Dockerfile